DecentralCardGame/Cardchain/tutorial/msgs-handlers.md

 ## `Msgs`

 `Msgs` trigger state transitions. `Msgs` are wrapped in [`Txs`](https://github.com/cosmos/cosmos-sdk/blob/develop/types/tx_msg.go#L34-L38) that clients submit to the network.
-The Cosmos SDK wraps and unwraps `Msgs` from `Txs`, which means, as an app developer, you only have to define `Msgs`. `Msgs` must satisfy the following interface:
+The Cosmos SDK wraps and unwraps `Msgs` from `Txs`, which means, as an app developer, you only have to define `Msgs`. `Msgs` must satisfy the following interface (we'll implement all of these in the next section):

 ```go
 // Transactions messages must fulfill the Msg